glasswalk3r/jenkins-translation-tool/README.md

 You will need to have Perl version 5.14 or higher available in your system, which should be default for UNIX-like operational systems like Linux and MacOSX.

+Just drop to a shell session and enter:

   ```
   cpan Jenkins::i18n
   ```

+iF you never used the `cpan` CLI, a lot of questions you be prompt to you, but it's safe to accept all the defaults.

 ### Detailed description